uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 In the ship folder you can find a sound file, try to make this play when the ship is instantiated.

 #### Solution
-1. Add an audio source component to the xr origin.
+1. Add an audio source component to the xr origin object.
 2. Add a public AudioClip variable to your script to hold your splash sound
 	```public AudioClip sound;```
 3 In your script, find the Audio source component